DannyGilligan/chocelegance-resubmission/README.md

 <tr><th> <b>Am I Responsive?</b> </th></tr>
 <tr>
 <td>
 The site was designed following the principles of mobile first design.
-All initial CSS style rules were implemented for use on mobile devices with a min-width screen size of 320px, from there the layout was adapted as needed for progressively larger screens using media queries.
+All initial CSS and Bootstrap style rules were implemented for use on mobile devices with a min-width screen size of 320px, from there the layout was adapted as needed for progressively larger screens using media queries.
 <br>
 <br>
 The screenshot below was taken from the site: